inesPuga/movies-enthusiast/README.md

 # movies-enthusiast

+This project consists of listing some films and is made with Angular and Spring.

 ## Setup project

 1. Run the services in docker-compose.yml.
 Here's how to create a PostgreSQL container for the database.